Kulwch/JulienNanquette_3_06042021/README.md

 Every link has to have :hover effects at least.
 The icons are from the font awesome library.

-Several visual effects are needed: for further information, report to the creative brief.
+Several visual effects are needed: dishes appear at restaurant's page launch, hearts fill themselves when :hover, a green box with a check icon appears from right when a dish is selected, and a loading spinner for the index page.
+For further information, report to the creative brief.

 No framework is allowed, Sass is on opposite needed.